Using quantum theory to reduce the complexity of input-output processes: Methods

-Eventually, either scenario (a) will occur allowing us to perfectly rule out one of $S^{(-1)} = s_i$ or $S^{(-1)} =s_j$.
-Or alternatively in the limit of an infinite number of time steps, Bob can synchronize the $\varepsilon$-transducer based on the observed inputs and outputs (that is, the causal state at time $t$ is entirely determined by observation of the past in limit of large $t$~\cite{shalizi2001computational,barnett2014computational}).
+Eventually, either scenario (a) will occur allowing Bob to perfectly rule out $S^{(-1)} = s_i$.
+Alternatively in the limit of an infinite number of time steps, Bob can synchronize the $\varepsilon$-transducer based on the observed inputs and outputs (that is, the causal state at time $t$ is entirely determined by observation of the past in limit of large $t$~\cite{shalizi2001computational,barnett2015computational}).
 Thus Bob can determine $s^{(t)}$ in the limit as $t \rightarrow \infty$, allowing inference of whether $S^{(-1)} =s_i$ or $S^{(-1)} =s_j$.
-This constitutes an explicit input strategy $F_{ij}$ that allows Bob to discriminate between $S^{(-1)} =s_i$ and $S^{(-1)} = s_j$ based on future input-output behaviour $\future{y}$ to any arbitrary accuracy.
+This constitutes an explicit input strategy $F_{ij}$ that allows Bob to discriminate between $S^{(-1)} =s_i$ and $S^{(-1)} = s_j$ to any arbitrary accuracy.
 Accordingly $D[P_{s_i F_{ij}}, P_{s_j, F_{ij}}] = 1$.

 \emph{Proof of \textbf{C.}} We prove this via its contrapositive.
-That is, suppose (IV) is false, such there exists quantum model $\mathbfcal{Q}'$ with identical input-output relations to the process' $\varepsilon$-transducer, and that this model stores $Q_X[\mathbfcal{Q}'] < C_X$ for some $\omni{X}$.
-We will show that if (III) is true then we will violate the data processing inequality~\cite{nielsen2010quantum}.
+That is, suppose (IV) is false, such that there exists a quantum model $\mathbfcal{Q}'$ with identical input-output relations to the process's $\varepsilon$-transducer, which stores $Q_X[\mathbfcal{Q}'] < C_X$ for some $\omni{X}$.
+We show that if (III) is true then the data processing inequality is violated~\cite{nielsen2010quantum}.